Resonance-enhanced integrated acousto-optic beam steering: Results

 To lock the optical resonator to a chirped laser, we apply a weak RF signal at $20\ \mathrm{MHz}$ to the EO electrodes to dither the resonator's resonance frequency, which results in modulation of the laser transmission through the resonator.
 The transmitted light is detected by a photodetector, and the output signal is demodulated and used as the error signal (see Supplementary Information~\ref{smsec:slope} for details), which provides a negative feedback to a proportional-integral-derivative (PID) controller.
 The output of the PID controller is applied to the EO electrodes to complete the feedback loop and lock the resonator to the laser.
 The bandwidth of the feedback system is 10 kHz.
 For detailed resonance-locking setup and procedures, see Supplementary Information~\ref{smsec:locking} and~\ref{smsec:pid}.
 The chirped laser source is generated by modulating a CW laser with an electro-optic modulator (EOM) to produce sidebands with tunable frequencies.
 The EOM is driven by an amplified RF signal with a sawtooth-frequency chirped waveform, generated by an arbitrary waveform generator (AWG).
 We select the upper sideband as the chirped laser source, whose detuning is swept from $7$ to $12\ \mathrm{GHz}$ (chirp excursion $f_E = 5\ \mathrm{GHz}$) with a chirp period of $T=1\ \mathrm{ms}$.

 Fig.~\ref{fig3}b shows the output of the PID controller, the free-space beam power measured by a photodetector, and the error signal detected by the PID controller (see Supplementary Information~\ref{smsec:locking} for detailed experimental setup).
 When the locking is turned off and the laser frequency is chirped in 5 GHz range, the power of the steered optical beam (blue, middle panel) varies over ten times with chirping.
 When the locking is turned on, the EO drive voltage (red, top panel) supplied by the PID controller faithfully tracks the sawtooth chirping of the laser.
 The locking results in a substantially more stable optical power in the steered beam (red, middle panel).
-The residual amplitude noise is attributed to the ripples in the EOM's frequency response and the spurious signal of the AWG.
+The periodic feature observed in the error signal is likely associated with chirp-synchronous residual tracking error in the resonance-locking loop.
+During laser frequency tracking, the cavity resonance is tuned to follow the periodically chirped optical sideband, while the lock-in detector, PID controller, EOM driver, and feedback electronics all have finite bandwidth and can introduce phase delay.
+This residual error is expected to be more pronounced near the turning points of the sawtooth chirp, where the tuning trajectory reverses rapidly and the feedback loop may exhibit small overshoot or undershoot.
+Since the error remains bounded when the lock is on, this feature is attributed to residual tracking error rather than loss of locking.